Netcracker/DRNavigator/documentation/Architecture.md

   -k, --insecure        enable self-signed certificates
 ```

-where:
+Where:
   - `move site` is the action for **switchover**.
-Both sites are working, and you need to switch active site to new.
-Site in command will be `active` after apply.
+Both sites are working, and you need to switch an active site to new.
+The site in command is `active` after the action is applied.
   - `stop site` is the action for **failover**.
-This commands uses in case of `active` site is failed.
-Site in command will be `standby` after apply.
+This commands is used when an `active` site has failed.
+The site in command is `standby` after the action is applied.
-  - `return site` is the action for switching on `standby` site after failover.
-Site in command will be `standby` after apply.
-This action applied to only one site.
+  - `return site` is the action for switching on a `standby` site after a failover.
+The site in command is `standby` after the action is applied.
+This action is applied to only one site.
-  - `disable site` is the action to switch microservices of site to mode `disable`.
-Site in command will be `disable` after apply.
-This action applied to only one site.
+  - `disable site` is the action to switch microservices of a site to the `disable` mode.
+The site in command is `disable` after the action is applied.
+This action is applied to only one site.
-  - `active site` is the action to switch site to `active` mode.
-This action applied to only one site.
+  - `active site` is the action to switch a site to the `active` mode.
+This action is applied to only one site.
-  - `standby site`  is the action to switch site to `standby` mode.
-This action applied to only one site.
+  - `standby site` is the action to switch a site to the `standby` mode.
+This action is applied to only one site.
-  - `list` is the action to list all or part of microservices of sites.
+  - `list` is the action to list all or a part of the microservices of sites.
-  - `status` is the action to show all or part of microservices status and print them in the list ordered by dependencies.
+  - `status` is the action to show all or a part of the microservices' status and print them in the list ordered by dependencies.

-## Configuration file
+## Configuration File

-The main configuration file for `sm-client` in short format looks like this:
+The main configuration file for `sm-client` in a short format looks like the following:

 ```yaml
 ---